Skip to content

 For this, LH will go and fetch the unfoldings of the function, which is essentially its content that is also used when the compiler does inlining.
 The unfoldings of these functions must be available, which is not always the case.
 Also note that even when they are available, not all functions can be reflected, for the same reasons as some of your own functions may not be reflected (presence of recursive definitions, for instance).

-If the reflection of these happen to need the reflection of private variables inside those modules, you can also request their reflection with another reflect annotation with the fully-qualified name of the private variable to reflect, i.e. something like:
+If the reflection of these happen to need the reflection of private variables inside those modules, you can also request their reflection with a private-reflect annotation with the fully-qualified name of the private variable to reflect, i.e. something like:

 Note: reflection of private variables only work if these variables occur in the definition of other variables that could already be reflected.
 You cannot reflect a private variable in general otherwise.
 Note 2: if these private variables are not manually reflected by you, they are, as usual, opaque-reflected automatically, as you can see by dumping the opaque reflections.